dalibo/pitrery/INSTALL.md

 Encryption of base backups and archived WAL files
 -------------------------------------------------

+**Warning: Encryption of backups and archived WAL files is experimental and should be used with caution.**

 When using tar for storing backups, they can also be encrypted using GnuPG.
 For backup and WAL archiving, the public keys of recipients must be in the keyring of the user running the PostgreSQL instance and running